All Episodes

 But beyond all of that, here's the thing that I look at.

-You know, they just redid the Pentagon just redid the uh re-up on the tanker deal, and Boeing got it away from Airbus.
+You know, they just redid the Pentagon, just redid the re-up on the tanker deal, and Boeing got it away from Airbus.

 Now, this, you know what tankers are?

-These are these are uh large converted airliners that refuel military airplanes uh in the air during military operations and and training exercises and so forth.
+These are large, converted airliners that refuel military airplanes in the air during military operations and training exercises and so forth.

 They're going to buy lots and lots of these tankers, and these tankers are going to hold a lot more jet fuel than just that necessary to propel themselves.

-Now, the and the airlines are, you know, they're parking airplanes, but they're gonna have to replace some of these older with new ones with more efficient engines and so forth.
+Now, airlines are, you know, they're parking airplanes, but they're going to have to replace some of these older with new ones with more efficient engines and so forth.

 Just the opposite.